NewsLocal News

 Utah health officials give full briefing after cases rise to 5 in state:

-Utah health officials say two of the cases are in unvaccinated women who are pregnant.
+Utah health officials said two of the current cases are in unvaccinated women who are pregnant.
 Measles during pregnancy is very risky, with the pregnancies being at a higher risk of miscarriage, stillbirth, or giving birth to a child who will experience serious medical problems.
 Pregnant women are also more likely to be hospitalized because of the measles.

 The Utah State Health Department recommends that if you are planning to become pregnant that you get vaccinated before you get pregnant to protect yourself and the baby.